 - The BBA coalition currently consists of over 1000 businesses.
 The campaign concept and strategy were initiated by B Lab UK, which acts as Secretariat to the coalition.

-- B Lab UK is a non-profit established in 2015 to serve a growing community of 700 UK-based companies — Certified B Corporations — using business as a force for good.
+- B Lab UK is a non-profit established in 2015 to serve a growing community of over 800 UK-based companies — Certified B Corporations — using business as a force for good.